vr-payment/php-sdk/README.md

 ```

 ## Usage
-The library needs to be configured with your account's space id, user id, and secret key which are available in your [VR pay
+The library needs to be configured with your account's space id, user id, and secret key which are available in your [VR payment
-account dashboard](https://vrp.app-wallee.com/account/select).
+account dashboard](https://gateway.vr-payment.de/account/select).
 Set `space_id`, `user_id`, and `api_secret` to their values.

 ### Configuring a Service